hashFigs/nolaBark/posts/new-orleans-dog-friendly-bars.md

 title: 'New Orleans dog friendly bars'
 date: '2023-04-03'
 image: 'dogbar.jpg'
+intro: 'New Orleans is a city that loves its dogs, and there is no better way to enjoy the company of your furry friend than over a cold drink in a dog-friendly bar.
+From beer gardens to swanky cocktail lounges, here are some of the best dog bars in New Orleans.'
 ---

 New Orleans is a city that loves its dogs, and there's no better way to enjoy the company of your furry friend than over a cold drink in a dog-friendly bar.
 From beer gardens to swanky cocktail lounges, here are some of the best dog bars in New Orleans.